 Amortization: The gradual repayment of a mortgage loan by installments.

-Annual Percentage Rate (APR): The actual cost of a mortgage stated as a yearly rate including such items as interest, mortgage insurance, and closing costs required by the lender and title company.
+Annual Percentage Rate (APR): The actual cost of a mortgage stated as a yearly rate including interest, mortgage insurance, and closing costs required by the lender and title company.

 Appraised Value: An opinion of a property’s fair market value based on an appraiser’s knowledge, experience, and analysis of the property.

 Appreciation: An increase in the value of a property due to changes in market conditions or other causes.
 The opposite of “depreciation.”

 Assessments: Fees charged for the general upkeep of common areas, along with amenities, in condominiums and townhomes.
 They are not bundled into the mortgage and must be directly paid to the homeowner’s association.

 Closing Costs: Expenses (over and above the price of the property) incurred by buyers and sellers in transferring ownership of a property.
 A buyer’s closing costs typically include fees for application, processing, underwriting, flood certification, transfer taxes (where applicable), title company, interest, tax and insurance escrows, and attorney.